apache/spark/docs/sql-ref-syntax-aux-cache-cache-table.md

 ### Parameters

 #### ***LAZY***:
-Cache the table lazily instead of eagerly scanning the entire table.
+Only cache the table when it is first used, instead of immediately.

 #### ***table_name***:
 The name of an existing table.